 Each college and major administrative unit must designate at least one individual as a contact person under this Policy who will be trained to answer questions and provide information about this Policy and to take and refer, as appropriate, complaints of relationship violence and sexual misconduct.
-This individual is responsible for attending training programs and regularly meeting with the Office for Inclusion and Intercultural Initiatives to receive training updates and to discuss issues arising in his or her college or unit.
-A list of liaisons can be found at www.inclusion.msu.edu.
+This individual is responsible for attending training programs and regularly meeting with the Office of Institutional Equity to receive training updates and to discuss issues arising in his or her college or unit.
+A list of liaisons can be found at www. inclusion.msu.edu.